 The API docs that were discovered this year tell us a lot about the attributes that can be associated with Navboost.
 What I am most interested in are the attributes that have “Navboost Craps” in the name.

 These attributes store information about clicks and impressions.
-There are a number of things that can be stored and used by a module called QualityNavboostCrapsCrapsData as we will see in the next section.
+There are a number of things that can be stored and used by a module called QualityNavboostCrapsCrapsData.

 Here’s the documentation for this module which is used to store data related to Navboost if you want to dig in for yourself.